Pan-Asian Sports and the Emergence of Modern Asia, 1913-1974

 Stefan was interviewed as part of the Wilson Center's Sport in Cold War podcast series, where he spoke about the role sports played in Asia during the Cold War (Episode 25: The Pan-Asian Games).
 You can listen to this podcast here.

 Read Stefan's eDossier about China and Iran's return to the Olympic movement in 1973-74 for the Wilson Center's Cold War International History Project.

 Stefan Huebner is a historian of colonialism, modernization, and development policy.
-He is a research fellow at NUS’s Asia Research Institute.
-He was awarded scholarships and fellowships at Harvard University’s Center for European Studies, the Woodrow Wilson International Center for Scholars (Washington, DC), the German Historical Institute Washington, and the German Institute for Japanese Studies Tokyo.
+He is a research fellow at NUS’s Asia Research Institute and a SSRC Transregional Research Fellow.
+He received scholarships and fellowships from Harvard University, the Fulbright Commission, the Woodrow Wilson International Center for Scholars, the German Historical Institute Washington, and the German Institute for Japanese Studies Tokyo.

 416 pages, 235mm x 156mm